SubstrateLabs/substrate-examples/tutorials/chat-with-an-llm/README.md

 In this short tutorial we're going to look at how to setup a simple console app to chat with an LLM.

 At a high level, what we're doing is creating a loop where we:
-1. accept user input
+1. Accept user input
-2. generate the LLM response (that includes the chat history in the context)
+2. Generate the LLM response (that includes the chat history in the context)
-3. update the chat history
+3. Update the chat history

 Using Substrate we can interact with an LLM using the `ComputeText` node and when we construct the prompt we will be including the chat history that includes both the user input and LLM responses.